ronrihoo/Ubuntu-Alternative-Upgrade-Assistant/README.md

 $ sudo ./upgradeubuntu.sh
 ```

-## Qualification Check-List for Using This Alternative Tool
+## Qualifications for Using This Alternative Tool

-If all three of the following are true, then the system is qualified for upgrade with this alternative upgrade tool.
+If all three of the following are true, then the system is qualified for an upgrade with this alternative upgrade tool.

 1. Late on upgrade.